 4. Patch regularly and consistently

-One of the most common infection vectors that malware exploits is a software vulnerability.
+One of the most common infection vectors that malware exploits are a software vulnerability.
 By keeping your operating systems, browsers, productivity suites (e.g. Microsoft Office), firewalls, network devices, etc. patched, you are helping to reduce the risk of being caught out.

 5. Monitor and block suspicious outbound traffic

 An Intrusion Detection and Prevention System (IDPS) can monitor for suspicious outbound traffic and alert you or take action (e.g. kill the connection or reconfigure the firewall).
-Use this information, and that from threat intelligence sharing groups, to fine-tune your security infrastructure and make it harder for ransomware to communicate in to or out of your network (stop it from communicating with the command and control (C&C) centre).
+Use this information, and that from threat intelligence sharing groups, to fine-tune your security infrastructure and make it harder for ransomware to communicate in to or out of your network (stop it from communicating with the command and control (C&C) center).

 6. Adopt the concept of least privilege

-If a piece of ransomware was to execute under an admin security context, this could allow it to cause more damage and spread further afield (e.g. give it the capacity to encrypt data on network drives, shares and removable media).
+If a piece of ransomware was to execute under an admin security context, this could allow it to cause more damage and spread further afield (e.g. give it the capacity to encrypt data on network drives, shares, and removable media).

-By adopting the concept of least privilege, whereby users login with only the minimum privileges necessary to do their job, you are potentially limiting damage impact and reducing the risk of the malware spreading.
+By adopting the concept of least privilege, whereby users log in with only the minimum privileges necessary to do their job, you are potentially limiting damage impact and reducing the risk of the malware spreading.
 Some malware does try to escalate its privilege level, but in most cases relies on the security context that it was executed under.